The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-templates.md

 So, if a user or a computer can enroll on a template that specifies an issuance policy linked to a highly privileged group, the issued certificate privilegies will be mapped to those of the group.

-To exploit an ESC13, here are the requirements:
+To exploit ESC13, here are the requirements:

 * The controlled principal can enroll to the template and meets all the required issuance policies
-* The template spcifies an issuance policies
+* The template specifies an issuance policy
 * This policy is linked to a privileged groups via `msDS-OIDToGroupLink`
-* The template allows the Client Authentication is its EKU
+* The template allows the Client Authentication in its EKU
-* And basically, all the usual requirements
+* All the usual requirements

 {% tabs %}
 {% tab title="UNIX-like" %}